What Kendall Jenner Has To Say About Having Kids Makes Her The Most Relatable Sister

 “I think I’ll definitely put an age limit on it and try to keep them away from it as much as possible,” Jenner said.
 “I always loved being able to play in my yard with my animals, and my dog, and my friends.
 It’s going to be interesting to see what the world is like when I do have kids.
 But I definitely don’t plan on having them anytime soon.”

 The interview between the two women happened around Jenner’s birthday.
-Shortly after, in December, she was forced to address rumours that she (like her little sis, Kylie), was pregnant.
+Shortly after, in December, she was forced to address rumors that she (like her little sis, Kylie), was pregnant.

 Advertisement